INGROWN HAIR AFTER WAXING

 Over several years of working as a sugar waxing specialist, I got many cases and success stories of fighting with ingrown hairs.
-In this article, I would like to highlight the top reasons causing ingrowing hairs and share recommendations on how to reduce chances to get such issue.
-But first of all, what is an ingrown hair and why does it happen?
+In this article, I would like to highlight the top reasons causing ingrowing hairs and share recommendations on how to reduce the chances of getting such an issue.

 Top 4 reasons causing ingrown hairs based on my personal experience: